 Scheduled pelvic exams should be performed according to the guidance provided in the remainder of this section.
-Exam procedures must be performed in the order shown on the exam checklist provided in Section 5 of this manual.
+Exam procedures must be performed in the order shown on the exam checklist provided on the MTN-011 Study Implementation Materials webpage.
 Pelvic exams performed at non-scheduled visits (e.g. interim visits or in response to symptoms) should be targeted to symptoms and staff are not required to complete all components of the complete pelvic exam.